jmillxyz/Win32-OpenSSH-wiki/Security-protection-of-various-files-in-Win32-OpenSSH.md

 PS C:\>icacls .\ssh_host_dsa_key /remove otheruser
 ```
 ### authorized_keys
 authorized_keys is an user associated file that represents a list of authorized public keys that could be used for (key-based) user authentication.
 Unauthorized access to this file compromises the associated user's account.
-This file should not be owned by not provide access to any other user.
-Note that sshd service needs access to authorized_keys for public key validation.
+This file should not be owned by, nor provide access to any other user.
+Note that sshd service needs **read** access to authorized_keys for public key validation.
-Following is a misconfigured authorized key because 'otheruser1' has access to the file (through inheritance) and 'otheruser2' has access to this file (explicit permission).
+Following is a misconfigured authorized key because
+- 'otheruser1' has access to the file (through inheritance)
+- 'otheruser2' has access to this file (explicit permission).
+- sshd service has full access (it only needs read access)
 ```
 PS C:\>(get-acl .\users\thisuser\.ssh\authorized_keys).owner
 thisuser
 PS C:\>icacls .\users\thisuser\.ssh\authorized_keys
-ssh_host_dsa_key   NT SERVICE\sshd:(R)
+ssh_host_dsa_key   NT SERVICE\sshd:(F)
                    BUILTIN\Administrators:(F)
                    thisuser:(F)
                    otheruser1:(IR)